 Keratosis Pilaris

-KP is skin condition that causes small, rough bumps on the skin.
-It is most common in children and young adults, and it is usually harmless.
+Keratosis pilaris (KP) is a particularly common rash.
+KP is a skin condition that causes small, rough bumps on the skin.
+It is most common in children and young adults.

-Keratosis pilaris (KP) is a very common and may be present in up to half the population.
+It is not an allergic condition but has a strong genetic component.
+Keratosis pilaris (KP) is common and may be present in up to half the population.
 It is a completely harmless skin condition.

-Keratosis pilaris appears when extra keratin accumulates in the hair follicles.
-This usually starts in childhood and becomes more obvious during adolescence and in adulthood.
-For reasons not fully understood the condition seems to be better in the summer than in the winter perhaps because in winter the skin often gets dry while in summer the sweat makes it less dry.The bumps are caused by a buildup of keratin, a protein that helps protect the skin.
+The rash can look like goose bumps (sometimes called ‘chicken skin’) and feels slightly rough, like mild sandpaper.
+The bumps are usually flesh-colored or pink, they are seldom itchy.
+Keratosis pilaris usually starts in childhood and becomes more evident during adolescence and adulthood.
+For reasons not fully understood the condition seems to be better in the summer than in the winter perhaps because in winter the skin often gets dry while in summer the sweat makes it less dry.
+The rash may ‘wax and wane’ in intensity, and the reasons for this relate to hormonal factors that influence keratin production in the skin.

 There is no cure for KP, but there are treatments that can help improve the appearance of the bumps.
 These treatments include: